Rocket-CDS/DNNrocket/API/Documents/FileDownload.md

 ### RocketDirectory

 The default server side code in RocketDirectory checks is the user is authorised.
 If not, no download is done.

+This functionality is controlled by the "secure documents" checkbox in the Admin Settings for the system.
+Uploads will be given a secure name that cannot be downloaded by normal html links.
+(This assumes the IIS default settings for files.)

 This functionlity stops and documents from being referenced by any search engine.
+*NOTE: The "secure document" must be turned on before upload if you required secure documents.*

+If public downloads are required for the entire site, you can uncheck the "secure documents" checkbox.

 You must use a **s-cmd="remote_publicdownload"** to get this functionality.